amrithub/Quiz/README.md

 ## **User Interaction and Experience**
 ##### User can get the guidance (how to start and play the game) by looking into a help file which is written in MarkDown language.
+The file will guide the user how to enter the input and chose the mode of the game which may be practice mode or tournament mode
 ##### If the user enters a number > 10
 ##### User also gets the infromation regarding the valid inputs (multiple choice question answers) which can be either 'a', 'b', 'c' or 'd'.
 ##### If user enters an invalid response, the application guides the user with a proper message.
 For example, if the user enters 'e' as a response, the console displays 'Please enter the valid response ('a', 'b', 'c' or 'd').